wgsl-tooling-wg/wesl-spec/README.md

 1. If the path starts with `super`, it is a relative path.
 The number of `super` determines how many directories to go up, with one `super` corresponding to the current *directory*.
 If the path starts with a package name, it is an absolute path.
 The package name is looked up in the `wgsl.toml` file, and the path is appended to the package path.
 2. The other identifiers are appended to the file path.
 The final one gets a `.wgsl` extension.
-3. If the path has a `::{ ... }` part, the functions listed in the curly brackets are imported.
+3. If the path has a `::{ ... }` part, the items listed in the curly brackets are imported.
 Otherwise, the module is imported and can be used in code like `sphere::draw()`.

 As an example, `import super::sphere` would be